Paul Apodaca facts for kids

 Editorial advisor

-Apodaca is a contributing editor to News from Native California.
+Apodaca served as a contributing editor to News from Native California.
 He has edited the Journal of California and Great Basin Anthropology and has been an adviser for Pearson Scott Foresman publishers.
 Apodaca serves on the editorial board of Malki Museum Press.

 Performing artist